-In the event a Formal Complaint is filed, contemporaneously with the Respondent being notified, the Office of Equity will notify the Respondent of the availability of Supportive Measures for the Respondent.
+In the event a Formal Complaint is filed, contemporaneously with the Respondent being notified, the Office of Civil Rights and Title IX Compliance will notify the Respondent of the availability of Supportive Measures for the Respondent.
 The University will offer and make available Supportive Measures to the Respondent in the same manner in which it offers and makes them available to the Complainant.
-The University will also offer and make available Supportive Measures to the Respondent being notified of a Formal Complaint, if the Respondent requests such measures.
+The University will also offer and make available Supportive Measures to the Respondent prior to the Respondent being notified of a Formal Complaint, if the Respondent requests such measures.